 The best month for visiting Poland in winter when the places are decorated and glowing is December.
 All the cities, towns, and even remote villages are beautifully decorated and lit, with open markets, events, music and entertainment making for Christmas celebrations.

 If you want to enjoy snow in Poland, January and February are the best months to plan your trip.

 Poland winter temperature varies greatly across the cities.
-In the mountains in southern Poland, the temperatures will be around 1°C or 2°C during the day time, and it will drop too many degrees in the minus as the snow thickens in the nights.
+In the mountains in southern Poland, the temperatures will be around 1°C or 2°C during the daytime, and it will drop too many degrees in the minus as the snow thickens at night.